prschulz/third-party-js/README.md

-#Why are these dudes talking to us?
+# Why are these dudes talking to our class?
 We want to tell you about third party javascript and our new app: ***Tinder for Vegans***.
-###First thing's first, what is third party JS?
+### First thing's first, what is third party JS?
 **It is a script that allows people to embed content / functionality into their own websites and blogs by copy-pasting a little bit of code.**

-###Well I guess that makes sense if you're a robot, but can you give us an example...?
+### Well I guess that makes sense if you're a robot, but can you give us an example...?
 Sure, we see these things out in the wild everyday.

 * Advertisements